Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Foliation construction and large-sphere limit

-where $R .\!= \min_{\Sigma}|x|$, and $\nu$, $\mu$ denote the outer unit normal and the surface measure of $\Sigma \to M$, respectively. \end{proposition} For more information on this method to calculate the ADM energy see \cite{herzlich2016computing, miao2016evaluation}.
-This applies to both constructions: it holds for the leaves of our foliation and for the family of Theorem~\ref{family} (with the choice $z=r\xi$).
 We now prove: \begin{theorem} Let $\{\Sigma_r\}$ denote either the leaves of the foliation from Theorem~\ref{exisfoli} or the on-center family from Theorem~\ref{family}, indexed by their area radius $r$ (so $|\Sigma_r|=4\pi r^{2}$).
-Then $ \mathcal{E}(\Sigma_r)\to m $ as $r \to \infty$. \end{theorem} \begin{proof} By using Proposition \ref{nertzlemma} and the Gauss equation we have.
+Then $ \mathcal{E}(\Sigma_r)\to m $ as $r \to \infty$. \end{theorem} \begin{proof} We begin by observing that the estimate from Proposition~\ref{nertzlemma} may be applied in a \emph{translated asymptotically flat chart} centered at the vector $z = r\xi(r)$ associated with the surface $\Sigma(r) $.
+Indeed, define the translated coordinates